Venice to charge entry fee from most visitors to prevent overcrowding

 Popular Italian tourist destination Venice is set to become the first city in the world to charge most of its visitors an entry fee in order to keep the UNESCO World Heritage Site free from overcrowding.

-Starting 16 January 2023, some visitors will have to shell out a minimum of EUR 3 to a maximum of EUR 10 (USD 3.1 to USD 10.4) for a ticket to enter Venice.
+Starting January 16, 2023, some visitors will have to shell out a minimum of EUR 3 (Rs 247) to a maximum of EUR 10 (Rs 824) for a ticket to enter Venice.
 Ticket prices will depend on tourist inflow and the highest range will be in effect if demand for entry is high.

 According to reports, the principal target of the scheme are the day-trippers numbering in thousands who come to the iconic city of canals on boats from resorts along the Adriatic coast.